Azure-Samples/cosmos-db-design-patterns/attribute-array/README.md

 The attribute array pattern is a unique design pattern specific to JSON-based NoSQL databases where multiple name/value pairs containing similar data are modeled as arrays within a document.
 The alternative would model as these individual name/value pairs on the parent object.

 There are two main advantages to this pattern.
 First is it can simplify query construction making queries more concise and less prone to bugs.
-Second is it is more efficient to index, reduing cost and improving performance.
+Second is it is more efficient to index, reducing cost and improving performance.

 This sample demonstrates: